TL;DR, the ranked summary

 The worker is actually an employee.
 Use EOR, not contractor payments.
 See IRS worker classification and independent contractor misclassification penalties.

-For every other case, a contracting platform earns the $49 (or per-seat monthly) by recording the audit trail you would otherwise build yourself.
+For every other case, a contracting platform earns its per-seat monthly fee by recording the audit trail you would otherwise build yourself.

 Soft CTA

-If you are paying international contractors via direct SWIFT wires or pure payment rails and the year-end paperwork is a problem, Omnivoo Contract Management bundles the compliance stack at a flat $49 per finalized contract.
+If you are paying international contractors via direct SWIFT wires or pure payment rails and the year-end paperwork is a problem, Omnivoo Contract Management bundles the compliance stack at $49 per contractor per month.
 Country-aware contracts, W-8BEN collection, KYC, payouts at cost, and the audit trail an auditor would ask for.

 See also: Form 1099-NEC vs W-8BEN for contractors, global contractor payment methods compared, and the /solutions/contract-management page.